Top 5 Coping Skills for Teens: Strategies for Parents

 • Social media overuse—to distract from painful feelings

-• Substance abuse—as self-medication for anxiety, trauma, or depression
+• Substance use—as self-medication for anxiety, trauma, or depression

 • Self-harm—as a way to release feelings of pain, tension, and anxiety